Vijayalakshmi1610/SQL-Music-Store-Analysis/README.md

 | ... | ... | ... |
 | Astrid | Gruber | 2013-06-19 |

 **Insight:** 28 customers (roughly half the customer base) haven't purchased in 6+ months relative to the dataset's last invoice date.
-This CTE approach — first finding each customer's last purchase date, then filtering against a rolling cutoff — is a reusable pattern for churn/retention analysis and could be automated into a recurring report to flag at-risk customers for a win-back campaign.
+This CTE approach, first finding each customer's last purchase date, then filtering against a rolling cutoff is a reusable pattern for churn/retention analysis and could be automated into a recurring report to flag at-risk customers for a win-back campaign.

+## Key Takeaways
+- Revenue is concentrated in the USA and a handful of top countries
+- Rock, Latin, and Metal genres drive the majority of revenue
+- Customer spend is fairly evenly distributed at the top, rather than dominated by one whale customer
+- 50% of customers show signs of churn risk (no purchase in 6+ months) a strong candidate for a retention campaign